gillwilliam/NBA-API/README.md

 Scoreboard:
 - /scoreboard/playerdates/:team/:startdate/:enddate/:player gives the stats of a player for each game in a given set of dates
 - /player/:team/:date/:player gives the stats of an individual game

+ScoreboardAbstract (for getting older stats):
+- /playerdates/:team/:startdate/:enddate/:player gives the stats of a player between the start and end dates
+- /player/:team/:date/:player gives the stats of a player on a specific date
+- /season/:team/:player gets the full season stats for the player

 ## TODO:
 ### General